brxken128/dexios/README.md

 It has been tested on Void Linux, but more platforms will be tested in the future.

 For securely erasing the file, it's about as good as we will get.
 It doesn't factor in how the host OS handles things, or the filesystems.
 It overwrites the file with many random bytes, and then with zeros, before truncating it and "removing" it with the OS.

+## Installing notes

+To install Dexios, there are two main options.

+Firstly, you can install via `cargo` with `cargo install dexios`, or you may download the binary from the release page (make sure you mark it as executable, otherwise it won't run!).

+For better performance, you may install via `cargo` with the command `RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" cargo install dexios`.

 ## Building notes